Funding Opportunities to Help Your Ontario Business Start, Grow, and Thrive

 Thinking about starting a business in Ontario?
 You’ll be happy to know there are grants out there designed to help you succeed.
 Unlike loans, grants don’t need to be paid back, which makes them a pretty exciting option for entrepreneurs looking to fund new ideas, hire staff, upgrade equipment, or just get through those early growth stages.

 Knowing where to look and how to qualify can be challenging, but, Ontario offers a range of small business grants through both provincial programs and local initiatives, each with their own criteria and focus.
 It might take a bit of research and effort to apply, but the payoff can be well worth it.
-Let’s take a look at the most popular grant options in Ontario, how they work, and tips for giving your application the best shot at success.
-Let’s go!
+Let’s take a look at the most popular grant options in Ontario, how they work, and tips for giving your application the best shot at success and also consider the alternative to grants.

 What Are Small Business Grants and How Do They Work?